rnaveensrinivas/DSA/03-Basic-Data-Structures/README.md

 - **Prefix**: $* + A B + C D$
 - **Postfix**: $A B + C D + *$

-This method can be applied to any infix expression to convert it to prefix or postfix notation.
+---

-#### General Algorithm for Converting Infix to Postfix
+### General Algorithm for Converting Infix to Postfix

 The algorithm below describes how to convert an infix expression (e.g., `(A + B) * C`) to postfix notation (e.g., `AB+C*`) using a stack: